 Municipal Baths, Henry Square, Ashton Under Lyne, Greater Manchester

-This cutting from the Builder magazine shows an illustration of the interior of Ashton-Under-Lyne public baths.
+This cutting from the Builder magazine shows an illustration of the exterior of Ashton-Under-Lyne public baths.
+It also shows the ground and first floor plans.
 The Municipal Baths were opened in 1870 thanks to a £16,000 donation by the mill owner, socialist reformer and local MP Hugh Mason.
 They were designed in a Byzantine style.
 They were one of the first, and one of the largest, public swimming baths.
 Between November and March each year a wooden floor was put over the main pool.
-It was then used as a skating rink and concert hall.
+It was then used as a roller skating rink and concert hall.
 The baths were closed in 1997 and are now (2013) on the Heritage at Risk Register.